michaelpetersubc/mapinator/mapinator_readme/mapinator_readme.md

 - Applicants whose department of academic placement is ambiguous has been assigned by default to the Economics department of said institution.
 - For private institutions with multiple branches, the assignment of horizontal position representation does not necessarily accurately reflect branch of placement.
 - Some applicants may have graduated from an institution where they were awarded an undergraduate or Master's degree rather than a Ph.D.
 While the vast majority of placements are of Ph.D. graduates, there may be some which are not, and these rare exceptions are not explicitly indicated in the sample at this time.
+- Select outcomes erroneously display the hiring institution as the institution an applicant graduated from.
+The number of outcomes displaying this behaviour is not known at this time.
+- A small number of outcomes correspond to applicants who were hired as research or teaching assistants during their Ph.D. program as opposed to after.
+- A small number of outcomes, the majority of which were placements prior to 2018, exist in the database more than once.
+- A small number of outcomes from 2006 and years prior to 2005 may be misreported as being placed in a different year.
+Notably, many 2006 entries are reported as 2007, and some pre-2005 entries are reported as either 2005 or 2022.

 ## Coverage

 ```python
 import matplotlib.pyplot as plt